Aliases for ENPP2 Gene

 GeneCards Summary for ENPP2 Gene

 ENPP2 (Ectonucleotide Pyrophosphatase/Phosphodiesterase 2) is a Protein Coding gene.
-Diseases associated with ENPP2 include teratocarcinoma and trichorhinophalangeal syndrome, type i.
-Among its related pathways are NAD metabolism and Acyl chain remodelling of PC.
-GO annotations related to this gene include nucleic acid binding and hydrolase activity.
+Diseases associated with ENPP2 include Teratocarcinoma and Intrahepatic Cholestasis.
+Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and hydrolase activity.
 An important paralog of this gene is ENPP3.

 UniProtKB/Swiss-Prot for ENPP2 Gene